-Crystal Lake Campground Professional Review and Guide
+Crystal Lake Campground Professional Guide

 "Crystal Lake is different from most high mountain lakes.
 It’s very shallow, about 13 feet deep in the spring after the mountain snowmelt, and by the end of the summer it may dwindle to only 5 feet.
 The lake’s water gradually seeps out through its porous limestone bottom until it is almost nonexistent, and then the snowmelt begins again.
 As a result, the trout found here are restocked annually, since they can’t survive the thick ice cover and lack of oxygen in the winter.
 The lake is perfect for canoes and float tubes and attracts family groups.